ncsa/ncsa_system_documentation/docs/source/common/customize_bashrc.rst

     export PS1="${PS1}\e[1;31m[${SLURM_NNODES}]\e[0m "
   fi

 ``PS1`` here is a magic shell environment variable that tells bash what to put in your prompt.
-If you put this clause in your ``.bashrc``, then if you start an interactive job, she new shell running the job will sense that and display the number of nodes you're being charged for in **red**.
+If you put this clause in your ``.bashrc``, then if you start an interactive job, the new shell running the job will sense that and display the number of nodes you're being charged for in **red**.
 This should be a reminder that when you're done with the nodes, to exit out of the shell which will stop the job.